lunayuehuang/MSE544-HyperDrive/README.md

     <li>Here are a list of the arguments that are given to our script, notice how are sampled hyperparameters from a. are used here an input </li>
     </ol>

-Now you have already completed your experiment, you can go to ML studio and choose your experiment and choose a completed run to see evaluate the results as shown
+Once you have completed your experiment, you can go to ML studio and choose your experiment and choose a completed run to see evaluate the results as shown
 <img src="./images/Evaluation2.png" style="height: 90%; width: 90%;"/>

-By click the child run you can see all the child run, you can compare each run's MAE and you can also use tags to see the hyperparameters that were used in each child run.
+By clicking the child run you can see all the child run that have been run in the experiment.
+You can compare each run's MAE and use tags to see the hyperparameters that were used in each child run.
 <img src="./images/Evaluation3.png" style="height: 90%; width: 90%;"/>

 By click the link to the "Best child run" from the summary page, you can see the results of the best performed child run.
 <img src="./images/Evaluation2.5.png" style="height: 90%; width: 90%;"/>

-Then use the Output+logs, you can find the best saved model in outputs/model_best.pth.tar, you can click the 3 dots on the side of it to download the tar file for inference.
+Then by selecting Output+logs, you can find the best saved model in outputs/model_best.pth.tar.
+Then you can click the 3 dots on the side of it to download the tar file for inference.

 ### Stretch  Thoughts Practice,